frdwhite24/frewpy/README.md

 ## Technologies

-This platform was developed in a Windows environment with `python 3.6`.
-Support for other `python 3` versions is assumed possible but has not been tested.
+This platform was developed in a Windows environment with `python 3.7`.
+Using other `python 3` versions is assumed possible but has not been tested and so is not officially supported.

 ## License